-- (1) The major shareholders as abovementioned are as of September 30, 2022. - (2) Of the above number of shares held by The Master Trust Bank of Japan, Ltd. (Trust Account), shares related to the trust business were 7,621 thousand shares. - (3) Of the above number of shares held by The Custody Bank of Japan, Ltd. (Trust Account), shares related to the trust business were 1,402 thousand shares. - (4) As of September 30, 2022, the Company holds 142 thousand shares of treasury stock, but is excluded from the above list of the major shareholders.
+(1) (1) The major shareholders as abovementioned are as of March 31, 2023.

+(2) Of the above number of shares held by The Master Trust Bank of Japan, Ltd. (Trust Account), shares related to the trust business were 7,554 thousand shares.

+(3) Of the above number of shares held by The Custody Bank of Japan, Ltd. (Trust Account), shares related to the trust business were 1,802 thousand shares.

+(4) As of March 31, 2023, the Company holds 142 thousand shares of treasury stock, but is excluded from the above list of the major shareholders.

+(5) On April 1, 2023, the Company performed a 2-for-1 stock split of its common shares.
+However, the numbers of shares owned presented in the above list are the numbers of shares owned before the said split.